 A flagship course can start at $100 dollars and will take your audience from the beginning to the end of the product.

-A flagship course for our charisma niche might be, “How To Cold Approach Anyone in Five No Stress Steps.”
+A flagship course for our charisma niche might be, “How To Cold Approach Anyone in Five No-Stress Steps.”

 It’s a course with a clear beginning and end, you can spend enough time on it without going into insane levels of detail about each step, and the topic is broad.

-You might give the overview of the five steps, and give your audience enough action to get started before starting the in-depth version as a flagship course.
+You might give the overview of the five steps and give your audience enough action to get started before starting the in-depth version as a flagship course.

 Continuing with the charisma theme, this course is the big one that will show off your cold approach, conversation, influence, and other skills.
-Every piece of information is inside of this course.
+Every piece of information is inside this course.

 Does The Course Length Always Matter?